-Our Advertisers and Dealer Subscribers
+Our Advertisers and Subscribers

 The vast majority of our current end customers are automakers or new automobile dealers.
-In each of 2011, 2012 and 2013, approximately 80% of over 80 automakers in China, which include independent Chinese automobile manufacturers, joint ventures between Chinese and international automobile manufacturers and international automobile manufacturers that sell their cars made outside of China, purchased online advertisements from us.
-Our top five advertisers, all of whom were automakers, contributed 19.5%, 20.0% and 15.0% of our total net revenues in 2011, 2012 and 2013, respectively.
-No single automaker contributed more than 10% of our revenues in 2011, 2012 and 2013.
+In each of 2010, 2011, 2012 and the nine months ended September 30, 2013, approximately 80% of over 80 automakers in China, which include independent Chinese automobile manufacturers, joint ventures between Chinese and international automobile manufacturers and international automobile manufacturers that sell their cars made outside of China, purchased online advertisements from us.
+Our top five advertisers, all of whom were automakers, contributed 20.4%, 19.5%, 20.0% and 15.7% of our total net revenues in 2010, 2011, 2012 and the nine months ended September 30, 2013. respectively.
+No single automaker contributed more than 10% of our revenues in 2010, 2011, 2012 and the nine months ended September 30, 2013.
 In addition, a large number of automobile dealers utilize our online advertising services to improve their brand awareness, promote their inventories and generate sales leads.
 We also offer automobile dealer subscription services to enable dealers to establish and maintain online showrooms of automobiles with pricing and promotional information on autohome.com.cn.

 As is customary in China, we sell our advertising services and solutions primarily through third-party advertising agencies that represent the automakers and dealers.
-Our top ten advertising agencies accounted for 55.4%, 51.7% and 44% of our total net revenues in 2011, 2012 and 2013, respectively.
-In 2011, 2012 and 2013, our largest agency accounted for 10.0%, 9.0% and 6.7% of our total net revenues, respectively.
-No other agency accounted for more than 10% of our total net revenues in these years.
+Our top ten advertising agencies accounted for 62.1%, 55.4%, 51.7% and 47.0% of our total net revenues in 2010, 2011, 2012 and the nine months ended

+September 30, 2013, respectively.
+In 2010, 2011, 2012 and the nine months ended September 30, 2013, our largest agency accounted for 12.3%, 10.0%, 9.0% and 7.5% of our total net revenues, respectively.
+No other agency accounted for more than 10% of our total net revenues in these periods.
 We typically enter into individual advertising agreements with the third-party advertising agencies.
 Depending on the type of advertiser and content, the duration of an advertising agreement ranges from one to twelve months, with the majority being one to three months.
 We typically require payment be made within 90 days after the delivery of our services, but for contracts that last for three months or longer, installment payments are typically required.
 Our agreements with certain major advertising agencies contain a "most-favored price term" provision, through which we undertake to provide the advertising agencies with the best price we give to any other agencies or advertisers.